by Chelle George-Wyatt

 I now apply that to my hearing loss.
 I haven’t failed, the set mode of communication has failed.
 More and more of us are becoming hard of hearing.
 Are we dimished, damaged or weakened?
 No, we have a different mode of communication that doesn’t fit standard society.
 Society is the one who makes me feel dimished, damaged and weakened, if we let it.
 It is part my fault not getting proper accommodations when I don’t educate others.

 Why is everyone expected to be the same?
 We’re not.
 We all have different needs.

 Is it my fault when others don’t accommodate me?
 Not neccesarily.
 I now know education is the key and I educate others almost every chance I get.
 Unfortunately there’s more educating to do, a lot more.
 I’ve learned things through trial and error.
 What works for me may not work for everyone.
-I apologize if I offend people, it was not my intent.
-I only know how the word ‘impaired’ affects me.
+It is not my intent to offend anyone, and I aoologize if I have I only know how the word ‘impaired’ affects me.

 I can’t identify as deaf either.
 I’m somewhere between the worlds because I still use what’s left of my hearing and my eyes too.
 I have learned some sign language but I’m far from Deaf.
 Maybe that’s why it’s hard to label us, we all have our own ways.

 There’s another word in the definition of impairment I don’t agree with; disability.
 I feel like I have a lot of ‘ability’ in the right environment.
 I like what these people have to say: